 By the use of “brethren,” he addressed those who had come to know Christ personally.
 By personally addressing the Philippians as “brethren,” he drew them into his experience.
 This reminds us that no Christian has arrived in his/her growth in time on earth.

 The word “count” means to calculate.
 Through studied evaluation, Paul came to a calculation.
 He did not come to this decision by a snap opinion.
 The apostle thought about it.
 He concluded that eternal values (vv.
 13,14) would keep his perspective right.
 God had a plan for him.
-God was managing that plan perfectly.
+The Lord managed that plan perfectly.
 Paul put confidence in that plan.
 God has a purpose for every believer in time.
 Paul wanted to “latch on” to the purpose God had for him.

 The first calculation Paul made was a negative one.
 He did not calculate himself as having reached the final destination in his spiritual growth.
 He said, “I do not want you to get the impression that I have arrived at the point of ultimate maturity.
 I do not want to leave you with the idea that I have no further room to grow as a Christian.”
 He had been a Christian between 25 and 30 years at this time.